idrisr/notes/CoreData.md

     let fetchRequest5 = managedObjectModel.fetchRequestFromTemplate( withName: "venueFR", substitutionVariables: ["NAME" : "Vivi Bubble Tea"])

+### NSFetchRequestResult
+protocol, not a class

+    /* Protocol conformance for possible result types a fetch request can return.  */ public protocol NSFetchRequestResult : NSObjectProtocol {
+    }

 ### NSSortDescriptor

 An NSSortDescriptor object describes a basis for ordering objects by specifying